-Folate Deficiency or Folic Acid deficiency often goes unnoticed because of its subtle signs which we confuse easily with other problems.
+Folate Deficiency or Folic Acid deficiency often goes unnoticed because of its subtle signs, which we confuse easily with other problems.

-According to our modern daily lifestyle, having a balanced diet is somewhat of a joke and also needs lots of maintenance which we cannot afford.
+According to our modern daily lifestyle, having a balanced diet is somewhat of a joke and needs lots of maintenance which we cannot afford.

-While seldom we consider our deficiency of one vitamin to be the villain of mental health issues, in most cases folic acid plays a vital role in shaping how our cognitive behavior rotates around your daily life.
+While seldom we consider our deficiency of one vitamin to be the villain of mental health issues, in most cases folic acid plays a vital role in shaping how our cognitive behaviour rotates around your daily life.

 While mental health issues should be treated with proper care and caution, the importance of having a balanced diet cannot be overlooked in any mental health issues.

-2. Body Ache:
+2. Body Aches

-The deficiency of folic acid eventually breaks off the supply of oxygen to our brain and it causes severe headaches as the arteries of the brain swells up.
+The deficiency of folic acid eventually breaks off the supply of oxygen to our brain, and it causes severe headaches as the arteries of the brain swells up.

-3. Shortness of Breath:
+3. Shortness of Breath

-4 Stomach Issues:
+4 Stomach Issues

-Folic acid plays a direct role in all the digestive issues that we face and with the right amount of folic acid included in our diet, we can prevent that quite easily.
+Folic acid plays a direct role in all the digestive issues that we face, and with the right amount of folic acid included in our diet, we can prevent that quite easily.

 However, if untreated, this can lead to severe weight loss within a span of a few months.

-5.Weakness and Sore Mouth:
+5.Weakness and Sore Mouth

-Although this might sound a very vague sign, weakness and having a sore mouth are two of the most important signs that we face when our body lacks the necessary folic acid.
+Although this might sound like a very vague sign, weakness and having a sore mouth are two of the most important signs that we face when our body lacks the necessary folic acid.

-6. Loss of Taste:
+6. Loss of Taste

-Regular intake of insufficient folic acid eventually deactivates papillae or the taste receptors of our tongue and in turn, we become unable to taste any food.
+Regular intake of insufficient folic acid eventually deactivates papillae or the taste receptors of our tongue, and in turn, we become unable to taste any food.

-Our tongue swelling up is the first symptom of folate deficiency while losing the sense of taste is the second.
+Our tongue swelling up is the first symptom of folate deficiency, while losing the sense of taste is the second.

 ALSO READ: 10 Best Home Remedies for Anemia

-7. Hand Numbness:
+7. Hand Numbness

 Not only hand, but the numbness can also be felt at feet and other extremities of our body.